Tesla stock is soaring. Madness or visionary investing?

 Tesla sold only 367,500 vehicles last year, compared with millions at GM, Ford or Fiat Chrysler.
 GM alone sold 7.7 million, 21 times more than Tesla.

-While the spectacular run-up in the stock has been attributed in part to rising profits and other encouraging signs from Tesla, it has been amplified, paradoxically, by the many investors who have been betting “shorting” the stock — that is, betting it would drop.
+While the spectacular run-up in the stock has been attributed in part to rising profits and other encouraging signs from Tesla, it has been amplified, paradoxically, by the many investors who have been “shorting” the stock — that is, betting it would drop.
 As the stock goes up, these investors are losing money, so they try to limit their losses by rushing in to buy, driving the price even higher.

 Just last spring, Tesla seemed to be in trouble.
 Its stock had fallen 40% largely on concerns that it was running out of buyers for its high-priced vehicles, which start at nearly $40,000 and can run well over $100,000.